 - Step 4: Choosing and fitting models.

 - The best model to use depends on the availability of historical data, the strength of relationships between the forecast variable and any explanatory variables, and the way in which the forecasts are to be used.
 It is common to compare two or three potential models.
 Each model is itself an artificial construct that is based on a set of assumptions (explicit and implicit) and usually involves one or more parameters which must be estimated using the known historical data.
-We will discuss regression models (Chapter 5), exponential smoothing methods (Chapter 7), Box-Jenkins ARIMA models (Chapter 8), Dynamic regression models (Chapter 9), Hierarchical forecasting (Chapter 10), and a variety of other topics including count time series, neural networks and vector autoregression in Chapter 11.
+We will discuss regression models (Chapter 5), exponential smoothing methods (Chapter 7), Box-Jenkins ARIMA models (Chapter 8), Dynamic regression models (Chapter 9), Hierarchical forecasting (Chapter 10), and several advanced methods including neural networks and vector autoregression in Chapter 11.

 - Step 5: Using and evaluating a forecasting model.

 - Once a model has been selected and its parameters estimated, the model is used to make forecasts.
 The performance of the model can only be properly evaluated after the data for the forecast period have become available.
 A number of methods have been developed to help in assessing the accuracy of forecasts.
 There are also organizational issues in using and acting on the forecasts.
 A brief discussion of some of these issues is given in Chapter 3.
 When using a forecasting model in practice, numerous practical issues arise such as how to handle missing values and outliers, or how to deal with short time series.
 These are discussed in Chapter 12.